 How to Use Scheduled Automations

-Prey Automations is now available in beta version for our Enterprise customers.
-This new capability allows managers to schedule Prey actions on their devices, such as the lock, alert, and alarm, to be executed on specific days, hours, and date ranges.
-For example, a curfew lock can be set from Monday to Friday at 6 pm to deter out-of-hours device usage.
+Prey automations allow fleet Managers to schedule Prey actions on their devices, such as the Lock, Alert, and Alarm, to be executed upon a specific trigger, like a specific date, time, or change in conditions.
+For instance, a curfew lock can be set from Monday to Friday at 6 pm to deter out-of-hours device usage.

-Automations was designed to save you time by streamlining actions you would otherwise have to execute manually.
-By setting up automation rules you can trust that an event will trigger an action.
+Automations were designed to save you time by streamlining actions you would otherwise have to execute manually.
+By setting up automation rules, you can trust that an event will trigger an action.

-Exact time: Set an action with a specific date and execution time.
-Available for: Android, iOS, Windows, MacOS, and Ubuntu.
+- Exact time: Set an action with a specific date and execution time.

-Repeat time: Set up an action to be executed on specific days and hours, recurrently or in a date range.
-Available for: Android, iOS, Windows, MacOS, and Ubuntu.
+- Repeat in time: Set one to be executed on specific days and hours, recurrently or in a date range.

-Low battery: Activate a reaction when the device’s OS detects that the battery’s ́power level is low.
-Available for: Android, iOS, Windows, MacOS, and Ubuntu.
+- Low battery: Activate a reaction when the device’s OS detects that the battery power level is low.

-Hardware changes: Trigger a response when Prey detects a change of hardware in a device.
+- Hardware changes: Trigger a response when Prey detects a change of hardware in a device.
 Hardware changes are any hardware component changes that occur since the last connection with Prey, specifically, System, Motherboard, CPU, RAM or Network Interfaces.
-Available for: Android, Windows, MacOS, and Ubuntu.

-Stop Charging: Detect when a device has been unplugged from its power source and react to it.
-Available for: Android, Windows, MacOS, and Ubuntu.
+- Stop Charging: Detect when a device has been unplugged from its power source and react to it.

-Start Charging: Detect when a device has been plugged from its power source and react to it.
-Available for: Android, Windows, MacOS, and Ubuntu.
+- Start Charging: Detect when a device has been plugged to its power source and react to it.

 How to Create Automations